 Financial Aid - Travel Awards

 Most financial aid can be applied to the costs of international programs.
-Click here for information about using financial aid and funding for education abroad from the Office of Education Abroad website.
+Click here for information about using financial aid and funding for education abroad from the Office of Global Opportunities website.

 For more information undergraduate and graduate Ohio University students should contact the Office of Student Financial Aid and Scholarships to confirm your aid package.
 OU-HCOM Students should contact the Office of Student Affairs.

-Several study abroad scholarships are available through the Office of Education Abroad.
+Several study abroad scholarships are available through the Office of Global Opportunities.
 Their website also lists external scholarship sources.

 Global Health Initiative